Master this whole parenting thing using the power of storytelling

 Encourage your little one to ask if they don’t understand a word and use the opportunity to pause and explain what it means.
 Storytelling is an interactive activity, this is where reading stories out loud to your child can win over giving them an iPad.

-7. Be more confident
+7. Helps preschoolers become more confident

 According to studies, children who can read are more confident than those that can’t.
 Stories can also build self-esteem by showing other children being brave and doing difficult things.